 You know when you go on vacation or are over the road for extended periods, and you come home, and the mailbox is SO full you can barely open it.
 Well, with the global pandemic going on with COVID -19, the IRS has tons of mail.
 No, they weren’t on vacation, but due to the pandemic, there have been offices closed down and fewer agents available.
 The IRS mailboxes were so full they have trailers full of mail.
-If you mailed in a tax return, payment, or responded to an IRS notices within the last five months you might now be thinking is “my mail in that trailer?”
+If you mailed in a tax return, payment, or responded to an IRS notices in 2020 you might now be thinking is “my mail in that trailer?”
 The answer is maybe, and it is possible that what you have sent them has not been processed.

 What to do if you mailed the IRS a payment?